“Alya Silverwind, we need to talk about this report. It just says ‘Bad guys defeated.’”

 He locked eyes with Terra.

 The next three months flew by as summer began to fade into fall.
-Days passed quickly while she read and spent time in her quarry.
-Today, Terra returned home after visiting the library for the first time all summer.
+Days passed quickly while Terra read and spent time in her quarry.
+Today, she returned home after visiting the library for the first time all summer.
 She had avoided the library.
 She no longer felt safe there for some reason.
-She guessed it was related to that strange gap in her memory before graduation.

 That missing afternoon at the library bothered her at first, along with her sudden fixation on World War II books.
 By the time of graduation though, she had dismissed the whole missing day affair.
 Instead, her mother’s relentless college campaign became Terra’s primary concern.
 She worried as the final battle over college with her mother drew close.